 During the period of 2004 through 2018, Montana experienced a shift in the proportion of the human population that hold mutualistic (18% to 25%) and traditionalist (48% to 39%) views related to their values on wildlife (Manfredo et al. 2018).
 Mutualists believe wildlife are part of our social network and that we should live in harmony.
 Traditionalists believe wildlife should be used and managed for human benefit.
 During the same time period, pluralists in Montana increased from 23% to 25% of the population.
 Pluralists prioritize their values differently depending on the specific context and often demonstrate perspectives that incorporate both traditionalist and mutualistic views.
-Cumulatively, this information suggests that Montana's elk management strategy into the future merits reevaluation.
+Cumulatively, this information suggests that Montana's elk management strategy, reflected in its elk management plan, warrants reevaluation in the future.

-Under the proposed action, FWP would adopt and implement the 2023 Draft Statewide Elk Management Plan (2023 Plan), which includes elk management goals, by hunting district (HD), that have been revisited by FWP and the public on a periodic basis to ensure they are consistent with current social tolerance, desires, and habitat capacities.
-Population size goals for 106 HDs have been established and include a range within which FWP intends to target individual elk populations in most cases.
+Under the proposed action, FWP would adopt and implement the 2023 Draft Statewide Elk Management Plan (2023 Plan), which includes elk management goals, by hunting district (HD), that have been revisited by FWP and the public on a periodic basis to ensure they are consistent with current landowner tolerance, social desires, and habitat capacities.
+Population size goals for 106 HDs have been established and include a range within which FWP intends to manage individual elk populations in most cases.
 In some instances, small population size or forested habitat makes population surveys ineffective or unachievable.
 In some of these instances, alternate goals, such as harvest, have been included as a surrogate for population surveys (Table 1).